hhsu15/stockPrediction/README.md

 ## Dataset
 - New York Stock Exchange S&P 500 companies historical prices with fundamental data
 - URL: https://www.kaggle.com/dgawlik/nyse
---There are 4 csv files in this dataset
+- There are 4 csv files in this dataset
 * Fundamentals - fundamentals data for S&P 500 companies from 2011 - 2016
 * Prices - Daily prices from 2011 - 2016 for the same companies
 * Split-Adjusted Prices - Prices data as above but adjusted for shares splits